AnotherCat/interactions-proxy/PRIVACY_POLICY.md

 ## How to get your data removed

 If you would like us to remove your data please reach out to us and ask.
+To remove data in server logging systems please contact your server administrator.

 ## Changes to the policy

-Note: This Privacy Policy was last updated on the 23/08/2021.
+Note: This Privacy Policy was last updated on the 24/09/2021.
 The privacy policy can be updated at anytime without any notice, however we will make an effort to inform you about the change.